jnozzi/cocoadev.com/markdown/ContextClickSelectsTableViewRow.md

 ----

-There's some code that purports to do this at General/RightClickSelectInTableView
+There's some code that purports to do this at RightClickSelectInTableView